-A. You will find out which subjects you have been allocated in July 2021.
+A. You will find out which subjects you have been allocated in July 2023.
 If you think we have made a mistake or you are not happy with your options, there is an opportunity to talk to Mr Larner, Assistant Headteacher, KS4 Progress Leader, about this.
-If we have any concerns about the subjects you have chosen, we will contact your parents between April and July to discuss them with your parents and you.
+If we have any concerns about the subjects you have chosen, we will contact your parents between April and July to discuss them.